KittyGiraudel/sass-guidelines/index.md

 Sass Guidelines is a free project I maintain in my spare time.
 Needless to say it is quite a large amount of work to keep everything up-to-date, documented and relevant.
 Obviously knowing that you liked this styleguide is already much appreciated!

 Now, if you feel like contributing, please know that tweeting about it, spreading the word of fixing a tiny typo by opening an issue or a pull-request on the [GitHub repository](https://github.com/HugoGiraudel/sass-guidelines) would be great!

-Also, I like beer if you wanna pay me back.
+Last but not least before we start: if you enjoyed this document, if it is useful for you or your team, please consider supporting it!

 <div class="button-wrapper">
-  <a href="https://github.com/{{ site.github_username }}/sass-guidelines" target="_blank" class="button">GitHub repository</a>
+  <a href="https://gum.co/sass-guildelines" target="_blank" class="button">Support Sass Guidelines</a>
   <a href="https://twitter.com/share?text=Sass%20Guidelines%2C%20a%20styleguide%20for%20writing%20sane%2C%20maintainable%20and%20scalable%20Sass%20%E2%80%94%20&url=http://sass-guidelin.es" target="_blank" class="button">Spread the word</a>
 </div>